hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 ### View the admin site to see that everything's working and there are no issues, which should be the case unless there's custom input fields creating problems

-1. See the [contributing doc](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md#:~:text=Browse%20to%20the%20web%20admin%20interface%20at%20http%3A//localhost%3A8000/admin/) for how to view the admin interface.
+1. See the [contributing doc section on "Build and run using Docker locally"](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md) for how to view the admin interface.

 1. Example of a custom field (as opposed to the built-in ones)